 Build custom workflows for all your improvement work

 The level of customisation described here is not limited to just projects.
 It is being rolled out to programmes, and the new areas being introduced with v3.
-Soon you will be able to create your own templates for project, programmes, ideas, stories, and later this year audits as well.
+So you will be able to create your own templates for project, programmes, ideas, stories, and even audits when they are released.